aplai168/database-structures/README.md

 ## Extra Credit

+-  **Use the [Chrome profiling tools] to compare the performance of each instantiation pattern.**
+    -  Create a new HTML page with your data structures and an additional profiling script.
+It should instantiate and use a large number of stacks and queues
+    -  Reload the page with the CPU profiler running to investigate the runtime of your functions
+    -  Take a heap snapshot to investigate object allocations and memory use
+    -  Optionally, reload the page with the heap profiler running to investigate garbage collection behavior
+    -  Do this for each of the instantiation styles, record, and compare the results.
+Write a brief analysis

 **Note**: _Prompts have varying levels of difficulty.
 In order to decide how to allocate your time, please review all of them before starting._

-Write all of the following data structures and improvements in the order shown.
+Write all of the following data structures and improvements.
 Use any style you like.

 * Create a [`doubly-linked-list`][doubly-linked-list], with all the methods of your linked list, and add the following properties: